Tuition and Fees: Waivers and Departmental Payments

 Current tax law exempts Teaching Assistants (TAs), Research Assistants (RAs), and most Fellows from having to pay taxes on tuition and service fee waivers associated with these appointments.

-First, in compliance with Internal Revenue Code Section 127, $5,250 per calendar year in tuition and service fee waivers associated with GA and/or PGA appointments is excluded from taxable income.
+In compliance with Internal Revenue Code Section 127, $5,250 per calendar year in tuition and service fee waivers associated with GA and/or PGA appointments is excluded from taxable income.
 This pertains to all GA and PGA appointments.

 The value of the GA or PGA waiver does not exceed $5,250 for the calendar year, or